forseti-security/forseti-security/_news/2019-09-17-deprecate-python-installer.md

 Forseti Community,

-We’ve heard from many of our customers that Forseti’s Deployment Manager-based upgrade path was slow and inefficient, so we're focusing on delivering a faster, simpler, and more consistent experience with Terraform.
+We’ve heard from many of our users that Forseti’s Deployment Manager-based upgrade path was slow and inefficient, so we're focusing on delivering a faster, simpler, and more consistent experience with Terraform.